 A student who is expelled from the College forfeits all rights associated with being a student; such a student will not receive any grades and will have "expelled" noted on the transcript.

 Entering student who completed course work at another institution before coming to SUNY Delhi:

-The official academic transcript of each student who has completed course work at another institution will be evaluated by the Office of Records and Registration to determine both the number of credits and types of courses which will successfully transfer to the College.
+The official academic transcript of each student who has completed course work at another institution will be evaluated by the Registrar's Office to determine both the number of credits and types of courses which will successfully transfer to the College.
 The division deans and/or department chairs will determine the number of semester hours and appropriate course equivalents which apply directly to the student's degree-program requirements, and this information will be communicated in writing to the Registrar and the student.

 Transfer courses completed ten years prior to a student's anticipated matriculation date must be reviewed by the division dean.
 The dean will review prior coursework to ensure course relevance and applicability to their chosen program.

 Transferred courses taken at other institutions do not generate quality points for the purpose of calculating the grade point average.
 Students transferring from institutions on a quarter system will receive 2 semester hours of transfer credit for every 3 credits earned on the quarter system.